 Assignment #5: Attend Public Hearing; Analyze Staff Report.
 In Assignment #2, you were asked to locate and attend a public hearing involving a land use matter that you selected, and report what happened.
 In this assignment, you will be assigned to attend a specific public hearing, and analyze the Staff Report or Memorandum, using the criteria to be provided.
+The primary purpose of the Staff Report or Memorandum is to provide the elected or appointed decision-makers (City Council members, Planning Commissioners, Planning Director, etc.), as well as members of the public, with a comprehensive, accurate and objective analysis of a proposed land use project that requires approval by that decision-making body.
 In this case, you will be expected to do a more in-depth analysis of how the public hearing was influenced or affected by the Staff Report (if at all), and explain what role the Staff Report and staff's recommendations played in the outcome.
 Take note of the process by which the public hearing is conducted - who makes the initial presentation, public comments, discussion and debate among the public officials, and then the final vote or other action taken on the matter.
-(Submit report responding to specific questions about the hearing; Total possible points: 15.0.
+(Submit report responding to specific questions about the hearing; Total possible points: 20.0.
 Engagement Unit.)